Lechili/DeepFusion/README.md

 pip install mat73
 ```
 # Data generation
-The data used in this work are synthetic data, which is generated in MATLAB.
-The training and test data are generated using collect_trainig.m and collecting_test.m, respectivly.
+The data used in this work are synthetic data, which is generated in MATLAB, by using ```collecting_data.m``` ( for scenario 1 and 2 ) and ```collecting_data_mobile.m``` ( for scenario 3 ) under ```data generator```.
 One can also specify hyperparameters such as the number of sensors, sensor noise level, filtering parameters, etc, in these files.
+Note that one should specify the path and name of the dataset in these files by hand before collecting.

 # Training
-Training hyperparameters such as batch size, learning rate, checkpoint interval, etc, are found in the file configs/models/mt3v2.yaml.
-Note that one should specify the path and name of the dataset in mt3v2.yaml by hand before training.
+Training hyperparameters such as batch size, learning rate, checkpoint interval, etc, are found in the file ```configs/models/mt3v2.yaml```.
+Note that one should specify the path and name of the dataset in ```mt3v2.yaml``` by hand before training.

 To train the model, run the command: